palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

  :alt: Image of a problem from a student's point of view, with the possible
        points circled

-By default, each response field, or “answer space,” in a Problem component is worth one point.
+By default, each response field, or "answer space, in a Problem component is worth one point.
 Any Problem component can have multiple response fields.
 For example, the Problem component above contains one dropdown problem that has three separate questions for students